Our Work and Impact

 Through Dream It, Be It, Soroptimist clubs provide girls who face obstacles with guidance, training and resources that will prepare them for career success.
 We intervene at just the right time to put girls on a path to a brighter future.

-girls receive access annually to professional role models, mentors, and career education
+girls received access to professional role models, mentors, and career education since 2015

 We are growing a new wave of volunteers and activists through our online platform, LiveYourDream.org.
 Our supporters are raising awareness about some of the most serious challenges facing women and girls, and helping to promote access to our Dream Programs.

 Education is the key to gender equality, which has yet to be achieved anywhere in the world.

 1 in 3 women has been beaten, coerced into sex or otherwise abused in her lifetime.
 (Amnesty International USA)